Kos Or Rhodes? How To Choose Between Rhodes Or Kos

 Traganou Beach on Rhodes island, Greece

-Rhodes also has a stunning coastline with some wonderful beaches and bays, reminding us of the nearby Turkish Riviera Coastline.
-Plus, it has an authentic Greek white-washed village to visit.
+Rhodes also has a stunning coastline with wonderful beaches and bays, reminiscent of the nearby Turkish Riviera.
+Plus, it has a famous whitewashed village to visit (Lindos).

 Kos